makersacademy/airport_challenge/README.md

 ## Design
-The programme involves three classes; Airport, Aircraft and Weather.
+The design of WTL involves three classes; Airport, Aircraft and Weather.

 The Airport class is able to communicate with other two classes and hence serves as a main interface for the user.
 From the Airport class, the user is able to instruct an aircraft to (or not to) land and takeoff depending on the status of the aircraft and the weather conditions.